I hardly ever look at the back part of my body.

 - A 40-minute walk every morning (so much fun!)

-- Mustard oil + Lemon oil topically twice a day.
+- Mustard oil + Witch Hazel tincture topically twice a day.

-- Added 1 tbsp of Cayenne Pepper, one slice of Ginger and 1 slice of fresh turmeric root to my daily Green Juice.
+- Added 1 teaspoon of Cayenne Pepper, 1 slice of Ginger, and 1 slice of fresh turmeric root to my daily Green Juice.

 - Elevated the foot of my bed.